Heinrich Hertz: Electromagnetic waves

-Hertz's first radio transmitter: a capacitance loaded dipole resonator consisting of a pair of one meter copper wires with a 7.5 mm spark gap between them, ending in 30 cm zinc spheres.
+Hertz's first radio transmitter: a capacitance loaded dipole resonator consisting of a pair of one-meter copper wires with a 7.5 mm spark gap between them, ending in 30 cm zinc spheres.
 When an induction coil applied a high voltage between the two sides, sparks across the spark gap created standing waves of radio frequency current in the wires, which radiated radio waves.
 The frequency of the waves was roughly 50 MHz, about that used in modern television transmitters.

 Between 1886 and 1889 Hertz conducted a series of experiments that would prove the effects he was observing were results of Maxwell's predicted electromagnetic waves.
 Starting in November 1887 with his paper "On Electromagnetic Effects Produced by Electrical Disturbances in Insulators", Hertz sent a series of papers to Helmholtz at the Berlin Academy, including papers in 1888 that showed transverse free space electromagnetic waves traveling at a finite speed over a distance.
 In the apparatus Hertz used, the electric and magnetic fields radiated away from the wires as transverse waves.
 Hertz had positioned the oscillator about 12 meters from a zinc reflecting plate to produce standing waves.
 Each wave was about 4 meters long.
 Using the ring detector, he recorded how the wave's magnitude and component direction varied.
 Hertz measured Maxwell's waves and demonstrated that the velocity of these waves was equal to the velocity of light.
-The electric field intensity, polarization and reflection of the waves were also measured by Hertz.
-These experiments established that light and these waves were both a form of electromagnetic radiation obeying the Maxwell equations.
+The electric field intensity, polarization, and reflection of the waves were also measured by Hertz.
+These experiments established that light and these waves were both forms of electromagnetic radiation obeying the Maxwell equations.

 Hertz's directional spark transmitter (center), a half-wave dipole antenna made of two 13 cm brass rods with spark gap at center (closeup left) powered by a Ruhmkorff coil, on focal line of a 1.2 m x 2 m cylindrical sheet metal parabolic reflector.
-It radiated a beam of 66 cm waves with frequency of about 450 MHz.
-Receiver (right) is similar parabolic dipole antenna with micrometer spark gap.
+It radiated a beam of 66 cm waves with a frequency of about 450 MHz.
+Receiver (right) is a similar parabolic dipole antenna with micrometer spark gap.

-Hertz's demonstration of polarization of radio waves: the receiver does not respond when antennas are perpendicular as shown, but as receiver is rotated the received signal grows stronger (as shown by length of sparks) until it reaches a maximum when dipoles are parallel.
+Hertz's demonstration of polarization of radio waves: the receiver does not respond when antennas are perpendicular as shown, but as the receiver is rotated, the received signal grows stronger (as shown by the length of sparks) until it reaches a maximum when dipoles are parallel.

 Another demonstration of polarization: waves pass through polarizing filter to the receiver only when the wires are perpendicular to dipoles (A), not when parallel (B).

 Demonstration of refraction: radio waves bend when passing through a prism made of pitch, similarly to light waves when passing through a glass prism.